Bill aims to end child marriage in Florida

 The Human Rights Watch organization says the law has life-changing consequences:

-She says between 2001 and 2015, 16,000 children were married in Florida.
+She said between 2001 and 2015, 16,000 children were married in Florida.
 "They're being forced to get married because of pregnancy, they’re being forced to get married sometimes because of financial reasons."

-This year in Palm Beach County there were 8 marriage licenses issued to couples in which one or both parties were under 18.
+This year in Palm Beach County there were eight marriage licenses issued to couples in which one or both parties were under 18.

 A new bill is moving through legislative committees.
 If passed and signed into law it would make it illegal to get married in Florida if you are under 18-years-old.